-- Over 9,000 people have now participated in Place Standard engagement activities and the first projects are being supported by our new Place Standard Investment Fund. - Interest in Democracy Friendly Schools a programme to help our young citizens learn about (and be part of) local democracy and civic life has been very strong.
-We have helped schools to work with local councillors, growing young people's confidence and enabling social action.
+- Interest in Democracy Friendly Schools a programme to help our young citizens learn about (and be part of) local democracy and civic life has been very strong, 31 schools have shown an interest.
+We have helped schools to work with local councillors, growing young people's confidence and enabling social action. - Over £617k in funding has been agreed to help deliver some of the action plan priorities outlined in the thirteen action plans published during the year. - Almost 1,360 individuals took part in place standard conversations.